-We send an invoice for outstanding sums to our clients when we deliver the results.
+We send an invoice when we deliver the results of the work.

 We can accept payment by cheque (UK banks); credit or debit card (online via Paypal); direct payment via internet banking (our preferred method).
 We’ll give you details of how to do that at the appropriate time.